 Mold in the Home

-Usually found in damp areas, mildew and mold does grow bigger over time.
-Mold can enter your home through doors left ajar, open windows, vents and air conditioning and heating systems.
-Mold doesn’t only invade your home through open doors and windows.
-It can also latch onto your clothes, backpacks, pets and shoes and be brought your home.
+Mildew and mold can grow bigger over time in damp places.
+A home can get a mold infestation through open doors, open windows, vents and heating and air conditioning systems.
+Mold doesn’t only invade a home through open windows and doors.
+It can latch onto your clothes, backpacks, animals and shoes and be brought your home.

-Mold growth doesn’t only affect your family’s physical well-being– it can affect your possessions and the building itself.
-Mold can grow in wet places, but it can be found in places you might not think to look.
+When the amount of mold in your home exceeds normal levels, it can impact the health of your family, your possessions and the structure itself.
+Mold can grow in wet places, but it can be found in unexpected places.
 These include:

 - Paper products

 How to Prevent Mold in the Home